Koziev/RussianPoetryScansionTool/README.md

 - **Technicality Scoring**: Evaluates prosodic defects and calculates a *technicality* score, ranging from 0 (complete non-compliance with poetic constraints) to 1 (perfect compliance with a poetic meter).
 - **Rhyme Detection**: Identifies rhymes, including slant (fuzzy) rhymes.

-Please refer to my paper for more details: [Automated Evaluation of Meter and Rhyme in Russian Generative and Human-Authored Poetry](https://arxiv.org/abs/2502.20931).
+Please refer to the following paper for more details: [Automated Evaluation of Meter and Rhyme in Russian Generative and Human-Authored Poetry](https://arxiv.org/abs/2502.20931).

+We used this library to evaluate the generated poem in our research paper [Generation of Russian Poetry of Different Genres and Styles Using Neural Networks with Character-Level Tokenization](https://aclanthology.org/2025.latechclfl-1.6.pdf).

 ### Installation